TheOfficialFloW/h-encore/README.md

     The folder `h-encore/PCSG90096` should then contain `sce_sys` and all 4 folders from above, and within these folders you should find files called `X.psvimg` and `X.psvmd`, where `X` has the same name as the folder.
 Backup this folder, since if everything has been done correctly, you don't need to redo all the steps to install it onto another device with the same PSN account.
 10. Copy the folder `h-encore/PCSG90096` to `PS Vita/APP/xxxxxxxxxxxxxxxx/PCSG90096` and refresh the database under qcma settings.
 11. The *h-encore* bubble with a size of around `243 MB` should now appear in the Content Manager and that's what you finally need to transfer to your PS Vita.
+If the size does not match or you get the error `C2-12858-4`, then it's because you did not do it correctly!
+Please re-read the instructions more carefully then.
 12. Launch *h-encore* to exploit your device (if a message about trophies appears, simply click yes).
     The screen should first flash white, then purple, and finally open a menu called *h-encore bootstrap menu* where you can download [VitaShell](https://github.com/TheOfficialFloW/VitaShell) and install [HENkaku](https://github.com/henkaku).
 13. Enjoy.
 Note that you have to relaunch the exploit everytime you reboot or shutdown your device.
 Of course if you only put your device into standby mode, you don't need to relaunch.